miriamschulz/German_noun_frequency_tool/README.md

 ## About

-This is a python program that lets the user search through a list of German nouns sorted by frequency (constructed from the deWaC corpus (Baroni et al., 2009), downloaded from [here](https://wacky.sslmit.unibo.it/doku.php?id=frequency_lists); morphological annotation through DEMorphy (Altinok, 2018)).
+This python program lets the user search through a list of German nouns sorted by frequency (constructed from the deWaC corpus (Baroni et al., 2009), downloaded from [here](https://wacky.sslmit.unibo.it/doku.php?id=frequency_lists); morphological annotation through DEMorphy (Altinok, 2018)).

 The program takes as input either a noun or a frequency and retrieves German nouns that are similar in frequency, divided into 3 frequency groups.
 Further search criteria include word length, gender, case and numerus.
 An additional function lets the user enter a verb and checks if any of the nouns found in the search can occur together with this verb (by using the deWaC lemmatized bigrams, also downloaded from [here](https://wacky.sslmit.unibo.it/doku.php?id=frequency_lists)).